Special educational needs and disabilities (SEND) - early years

 If your child has a special educational need (SEN), disability or additional needs, there is lots of help and support available to you.

 A range of specialist support and provision services such as educational psychologists and early years advisory teachers work in partnership with schools and other settings to promote inclusion, achievement and to secure better outcomes for children and young people with SEND across North Yorkshire.

 Disabled children's services provide specialist social work teams who work with children who have substantial and permanent disabilities.
 Support can be accessed by self-referring or by being referred by professionals working with families who believe they would benefit from an assessment or services.

-As part of early year's provision, there are also portage home visitors who can provide an educational support service to families of children aged up to five with SEND, where they meet the eligibility criteria.
-Usually, this is carried out in the family's own home.
+As part of early years provision, portage home visitors provide support service to families of children aged up to five with SEND in the family's own home.